-Highlight "Internet Protocol Version 4 (TCP/IPv4)" and press the Properties button.
+Highlight "Internet Protocol Version 4 (TCP/IPv4)" and then press the Properties button.

 Change the radio button to "Use the following IP address" and enter an IP address you want to use for this server.
 In our example, we chose to assign this server the internal IP address "192.168.1.25".
 We also have a firewall appliance that operates as a gateway at the IP address "192.168.1.1".

 NOTE: It is important to include this computer in the DNS list.
 You should list the IP address of this computer as the first entry in the list of DNS servers.
-In the "Alternate DNS server" field, enter the IP address of a DNS server provided by your ISP.
+In the alternate DNS servers field, enter the IP address of a DNS server provided by your ISP.

 Press OK to save your changes.

 Now you will need to modify the support for IP v6.
-If your network uses IP v6, then you will need to select "Internet Protocol Version 6 (TCP/IPv6)" and press the Properties button.
-Enter a static address.
+If your network uses IP v6, then you will need to select "Internet Protocol Version 6 (TCP/IPv6)" , press the Properties button, then enter a static address.
 If you are not using IP v6, you can leave the IP v6 set to the default setting of DHCP.

-The next step in making this server a domain controller is to activate auto update.
+The next step in making this server a Domain Controller is to activate auto update.
 Active Directory will not install until this computer has auto updates active.
-To activate auto updates click on the link "Configure Updates".
-Then select the option to have Windows automatically install updates.
+To activate auto updates, click on the link "Configure Updates" and then select the option to have Windows automatically install updates.
 At this time Windows will download updates and will most likely need to reboot your computer.
 Allow the updates to be applied and the computer to be restarted until all updates are applied before installing Active Directory.
 You do not want to be in the middle of installing Active Directory when an auto update needs to reboot your computer.

 Step 1 - Install Active Directory

-At the Computer Management Screen press the "Add Roles" link.
-At the Select Server Roles dialog check/tick the option "Active Directory Domain Services" and press Next.
+At the Computer Management Screen, press the "Add Roles" link.

 Active Directory Domain Services will present information about the changes it will make to your server.
 Review this information and press Next.